owlpinetech/flatsphere/README.md

 A list of the predefined projections supported by the package.

 **Invertability**: all projections in this library have a well defined inverse function.
 However, only some of them reasonably satisfy the invertability property `x = f_1(f(x))` due to floating-point error in computations, edge-cases resulting in infinities or NaNs, or ambiguity at some type of critical point (commonly the poles or prime meridian).
-The table below checks of *invertible* for all projections which satisfy the `x = f_1(f(x))` property for all valid spherical locations **except the poles** to a reasonably fine degree of precision, referred to here as **everywhere floating-point invertible**.
+The table below checks off *invertible* for all projections which satisfy the `x = f_1(f(x))` property for all valid spherical locations **except the poles** to a reasonably fine degree of precision, referred to here as **almost everywhere floating-point invertible**.
 Oblique transforms of floating-point invertible standard projections do not necessarily share that property.

 Efforts are ongoing to improve the coverage of this property to more projections where possible.